 1. Monitor your IT environment

-Continuously monitoring your IT environment can help your organization detect weaknesses, and help you prioritize your remediation activities.
+Continuously monitoring your IT environment can help your organization detect weaknesses and prioritize your remediation activities.

 For example, many organizations struggle with cloud resource configuration.
 News reports often mention “AWS S3” buckets.
 These public cloud storage locations are not inherently risky, but a failure to appropriately configure them leaves them open to the public, including attackers.
 Continuously monitoring your IT environment can help detect misconfigured databases and storage locations to better secure information.

 Third-party vendor risk mitigation also acts as an important part of your IT risk management strategy.
-While you can control your vendors, you may not be able to assert the same contractual obligations against their vendors.
+While you can control your vendors (by establishing clear contractual agreements that define security expectations and responsibilities), you may not be able to assert the same contractual obligations against their vendors.
 As part of your holistic information risk management strategy, you need visibility into the cybersecurity posture across your ecosystem.

 3. Monitor compliance

 As data breaches command more new headlines, legislative bodies, and industry standards organizations have released more stringent compliance requirements.
-Several new laws such as the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the New York Stop Hacks and Improve Electronic Data Security (NY SHIELD) Act require continuous monitoring as part of a compliance cybersecurity program.
+Several new laws such as the General Data Protection Regulation (GDPR), DORA, and the recent SEC rules make it clear that a robust cybersecurity program is essential for regulator compliance.

 To create a compliant IT risk management program, you need to be monitoring and documenting your activities to provide assurance to internal and external auditors.
 As you continuously monitor your enterprise’s IT ecosystem, you need to prioritize remediation actions and document your activities, providing your auditors proof of governance.